iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/visualize-and-compare.md

 # Visualize and Compare Experiments

-You can visualize and compare experiments using using plots, images, charts, etc.
+You can visualize and compare experiments using plots, images, charts, etc.

 ## Display plots and images